adir-avraham/MyStore/ReadMe.txt

 API Doc
 -----------------------
-1) You can find API Doc with all the entrypoints of this project in the main folder => API-Doc.docx or API-doc.pdf
+1) API Doc which contains the entry points of this project is available in the main folder => API-Doc.docx or API-doc.pdf

 Thank you!
 Enjoy!!